Telecanal: Early 2010s

 In early January 2010, Telecanal dispatched a journalist, Sergio Molleda, for Anatel's presidential debate.
 A few days after the debate, the news service "En Línea" stopped broadcasting.
 In late February, "Influencia Humana" was canceled and weeks later, the same thing happened with "Only They", and again, the programming focused on canned foreign content.

 In September 2010 it began to build a sports area for the transmission of the UEFA Europa League, replacing La Red that broadcast it in the previous season, and Monday through Friday at midnight Hello sports, covering other disciplines issued other than football, like basketball, volleyball and rugby.

 In November of that same year, businessman Jaime Cuadrado, then owner of the sign, closed an agreement to sell Telecanal the Mexican, a former executive of Grupo Televisa and former director of Mega Guillermo Canedo White.

 In 2011, Telecanal broadcast the UEFA European Under-21 Championship, which was held in Denmark, for the first time on Chilean over-the-air television.

-In June-July 2012, Telecanal aired that year's European Championships, held in Poland and Ukraine, shared with Chilevisión.
+In June–July 2012, Telecanal aired that year's European Championships, held in Poland and Ukraine, shared with Chilevisión.
 The live broadcast of the match between England and Ukraine on June 19 caused at least five Twitter trending topics and had better ratings than Chilevisión, who preferred to use the airtime to air content for women (La Jueza and Maid in Manhattan) and air the match on delay.

 Mid 2010s

 In 2013, Telecanal ended with an annual rating of 0.43 rating points, even being surpassed by UCV (which reached 1.3 annual viewing points), the channel less seen in Chilean television.
-The poor results are explained only in issuing nullspaces packaged programming and live.
+The poor results are explained only because of lack of live programming and excess of imported content packaged.

 In December 2013 a new slot of Mexican telenovelas opened at 21:00, with the premiere of A Family Lucky.
 With this decision, Telecanal decided to take NCIS, which is issued only on weekends.

 Since 1 January 2014, José Manuel Larraín assumed the new executive director of the station.

 During May of that year, every Saturday the "Specials of Telecanal" transmitted the national series Picaflor Effect.

 Since January, Telecanal began broadcasting "A3D" infomercials from Monday to Sunday, occupying the block from 8 a.m. to 1 p.m.
 Following the departure of its programs "A las 11" and "Teletiempo", Telecanal is dedicated only to its "Entertainers" program.